chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 ## Hijack Domain Admin access

-**Goal: Getting a shell as or DA credentials**
+**Goal: Command execution as DA or DA credentials**
-By this point you have ended up on a box that hopefully has a domain admin logged in.
-The goal is then to escalate privileges to DA.
-If you are local admin this is easy, because you can use mimikatz to dump credentials (passwords or hashes) for users.
+By this point you should have access to execute command on a box that hopefully has a domain admin logged in.
+The goal of this step is then to escalate privileges to DA.
+If you are local administrator on the box, this is easy.
+You can simply use mimikatz to dump credentials (passwords or hashes) for users.
 If that is not an option you can use token impersonation to steal the DA's token.
+However, if no admin privileges at all is possible to gain, you should start enumerating who is local admin on this box and see if you can acqurie said privilege.

+**Technique**
+* If local admin -> Mimikatz
+* Else -> enumerate who is local admin
+* Gain user to local admin for said box

 **Tools**
 * Powershell
 * PowerView
+* Invoke-TokenImpersonation
-* Invoke-Tokenimpersonation
+* Invoke-InternalMonologue